mikihara-nagisa/rtd-tutorial/docs/source/index.rst

-Welcome to WIZMOTOOLS's Manual Documentation!
+Welcome to WIZMO-TOOLS's Manual Documentation!
 ===================================

 **Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `SIMVR リンク <https://motion.wizapply.com/simvr/>`_ and offers a *simple* and *intuitive* API.
+It pulls data from the `WIZMO-TOOLS <https://motion.wizapply.com/wizmotiontools/>`_ and offers a *simple* and *intuitive* API.

 Check out the :doc:`usage` section for further information, including